 - Statutory Company – A company which is formed by a particular act of parliament is known as a statutory company.
 Here, all the power, object, right, and responsibility are all defined by the act.

-- Registered Company – An organization that is formed by registering under the law of the company comes under a registered company.
+- Registered Company – An organisation that is formed by registering under the law of the company comes under a registered company.

 Students can also refer to Basic Concepts of Accounting for Partnership